The Firetree Project

 When Baxter received a residency in Portugal, MacDiarmid began managing all aspects of the sculpture’s design

 and fabrication.
 He made connections to local businesses and gathered support from friends, family, and new acquaintances.
-He then began constructing elements of the tree in his driveway.
+He then began constructing elements of the tree in the narrow parking area separating his home from the street..
 “I think that I was the summer entertainment for people living on my street.
-Everyone was intrigued, if not a bit skeptical about what I was doing,”
+Everyone was intrigued, if not a bit skeptical about what I was doing,” says MacDiarmid.
+In this outdoor space, he spent several months building the cart structure with 6x6 lumber, then cut and welded the pipes for the branches, and finally added the 300 polished stainless steel leaves to form the canopy.

 The tree was assembled in September 2018 for SculptureFest 2018, a one-day festival organized by Pittsburgh’s